o-ran-sc/smo-o2/docs/tacker-user-guide-cnf-v2.rst

 =====================================

 This user guide shows how to deploy CNF (Container Network Function) using Helm via Tacker.
-See the `ETSI NFV-SOL CNF Deployment using Helm (v2 VNF LCM API)`_ for the original procedure.
 This procedure can be used after OpenStack Tacker Zed release (version 8.0.0).

 .. note::